ToryLawson/SubRipConverter/README.md

 ## Options

 `-d <working directory>` Indicates the directory where SubRipConverter should look for .srt files.
 The default is the current directory.

 `-f [txt|html|pdf]` Sets the output format to plaintext, HTML, or PDF, respectively.
 The default is txt.

 `-o <filename>` Sets the file name for the resulting output.
 This will be placed into the working directory.
 The default is "output."

+`-l <language code>` Sets a value to use in the language filter.
+Requires that the files contain the string `lang_xx` where `xx` is the language code.
+Think en, es, ru, etc.

 ## Tested Udacity courses

 This has been tested on / is known to work for these courses:

 * CS6250 (CN, Computer Networking)
 * CS7641 (ML, Machine Learning)
 * CS7646 (ML4T, Machine Learning for Trading)
 * CS8803-3 (IOS, Introduction to Operating Systems)